 In addition to teaching courses in anthropology and archaeology, my faculty work includes: affiliate faculty member of the Department of Landscape Architecture, offering courses on landscape analysis and surveying techniques; member of the College of Law faculty, offering interdisciplinary seminars for graduate and law students; faculty affiliate of the Center for African Studies, the Lemann Institute for Brazilian Studies, the Center for Latin American and Caribbean Studies, the Unit for Criticism and Interpretative Theory, and the Department of African American Studies, offering courses addressing African diaspora subjects and issues of racialization.
 Publications, including recent books, research papers, and works in progress, are listed in my resume.

-I am the founding editor of the Journal of African Diaspora Archaeology and Heritage, publisher and past editor of the African Diaspora Archaeology Newsletter, a member of the editorial board of the International Journal of Historical Archaeology, and president-elect of the Illinois Archaeological Survey.
-I received the 2009 John L. Cotter Award by the Society for Historical Archaeology for scholarly "achievement which is truly outstanding," the 2010 Gustave O. Arlt Award in the Humanities by the Council for Graduate Schools for "outstanding contribution to scholarship," and a University Scholar award (2014-2017), and the 2020 Daniel G. Roberts Award for Excellence in Public Historical Archaeology from the SHA for "commitment to public scholarship" and "anti-racism scholarship and education in historical archaeology."
+I am the founding editor of the Journal of African Diaspora Archaeology and Heritage (Taylor & Francis), and the Restorative Justice in Heritage & Archaeology Studies book series (Routledge).
+I received the 2009 John L. Cotter Award by the Society for Historical Archaeology (SHA) for scholarly "achievement which is truly outstanding," the 2010 Gustave O. Arlt Award in the Humanities by the Council for Graduate Schools for "outstanding contribution to scholarship," a University Scholar Award (2014-2017), and the 2020 Daniel G. Roberts Award for Excellence in Public Historical Archaeology from the SHA for "commitment to public scholarship" and "anti-racism scholarship and education in historical archaeology."

 "Manufacturing Relationships in Industry, Craft, and Heritage," introduction chapter in Perspectives from Historical Archaeology: Investigations of Craft and Industrial Enterprise, compiled textbook by C. Fennell, pp. 9-30.
 Society for Historical Archaeology (2016) (pdf of volume table of contents, abstracts, and contributors).